queuemail/docs-and-examples/api-emails.md

-Using these endpoint you can send (queue up) emails, get emails send information, cancel (dequeue) emails and remove a finished (sent) emails.
+Using these endpoints you can send (queue up) emails, get emails send information, cancel (dequeue) emails and remove a finished (sent) emails.

 <!-- tabs:start -->